Nonparametric estimation of trawl processes: Theory and applications: Introduction

 \subsection{Organisation of the article}

 The remainder of this article is structured as follows.
 Section \ref{sec:background} contains background material on the definition of trawl processes and presents the construction of the estimator for the trawl function.
-Section \ref{sec:results} lays out the asymptotic theory, which is proven in the Supplementary Material \citep[Section \ref{sec:proofs}]{SV2022-sup}.
-Section \ref{sec:Sim} discusses some of the results of our simulation study designed to assess the finite sample performance of the proposed estimation theory, more details are available in the Supplementary Material \citep[Sections \ref{asec:simsetup}, \ref{asec:consistency}, \ref{asec:asymGauss}, \ref{asec:slices}]{SV2022-sup}.
-Finally, Section \ref{sec:Emp} applies the new estimation methodology to high-frequency financial data from a limit order book and compares the nonparametric estimation with parametric alternatives.
+Section \ref{sec:results} lays out the asymptotic theory, which is proven in the Supplementary Material, see Section \ref{sec:proofs}.
+Section \ref{sec:Sim} discusses some of the results of our simulation study designed to assess the finite sample performance of the proposed estimation theory, more details are available in the Supplementary Material, see Sections \ref{asec:simsetup}, \ref{asec:consistency}, \ref{asec:asymGauss}, \ref{asec:slices}.
+Finally, Section \ref{sec:Emp} applies the new estimation methodology to model misspecification testing, high-frequency financial data from a limit order book and the busy time distribution of a stochastic queue.